Birth Control Pills For Acne: All You Need To Know

-Now acnes can result from several reasons.
-Sometimes, it is the hormonal imbalance in women that are the reason for acnes.
-Doctor may prescribe birth control pills to treat hormonal acnes.
-In this post, we will discuss about types of birth control for acne and how these may treat acne.
+Now acne can result from several reasons.
+Sometimes, it is the hormonal imbalance in women that are the reason for acne.
+The doctor may prescribe birth control pills to treat hormonal acne.
+In this post, we will discuss types of birth control pills for acne and how these may treat acne.

 Birth Control Pills: Facts

 Acne causes skin irritation.
 This could be mild to severe.
-Often, acnes in women are caused because of increase in male sex hormone – androgen.
+Often, acne in women is caused because of the increase in male sex hormone – androgen.
 Now, androgens are found in women as well.
 These activate in the teen years in both males and females.
 Increased androgen activity can cause sebaceous glands in females to produce more oil or sebum.

-- Acne and their Forms: Acne may occur in various forms such as whiteheads, blackheads, pimples, tender or small red bumps, cystic lesions, or nodules.
+- Acne and its Forms: Acne may occur in various forms such as whiteheads, blackheads, pimples, tender or small red bumps, cystic lesions, or nodules.

-- Causes: Acnes may happen in women due to makeup, medications, placing pressure or rubbing on skin.
-But most of the times, these occur due to hormonal changes in the teenage, puberty, and adulthood.
+- Causes: Acne may happen in women due to makeup, medications, placing pressure, or rubbing on skin.
+But most of the time, these occur due to hormonal changes in teenage, puberty, and adulthood.
 Also, those with a family history of this condition are more prone to acne.